 Up to 11% of Americans have spinal stenosis today.
 While some people don’t experience symptoms, others endure serious back pain, neck pain, and various issues due to spinal stenosis.
-North Point Orthopaedics is here to help spinal stenosis sufferers in their three offices in Munster, Crown Point, and Valparaiso, Indiana, offering advanced diagnostic services along with a wide range of nonsurgical and surgical treatment options.
+North Point Orthopaedics is here to help spinal stenosis sufferers in their three offices in Munster and Crown Point, Indiana, offering advanced diagnostic services along with a wide range of nonsurgical and surgical treatment options.
 Call the office nearest to you or book your consultation using the online scheduling link now.

 Spinal stenosis is the narrowing of the spinal canal (the space containing your nerves and spinal cord).
 This condition occurs because of wear-and-tear in your spine over the years, so it’s most common in people over the age of 60.

 Lumbar spinal stenosis, by far the most common type, affects the lower back.
 Less commonly, spinal stenosis can occur in the upper back and neck area (cervical stenosis) or the middle back (thoracic stenosis).

 As the space in your spinal canal shrinks, the pressure on your sensitive spinal cord and nerves increases, which can lead to symptoms such as: